Subscribe to the our newsletter to receive latest news straight to your inbox.

-Perhaps you’ve worked with clients that were difficult, but it’s safe to say none of them has held a candle to William Randolph Hearst.
-Construction started in 1924 on the Neptune Pool, but wasn’t finished until 1936, as it was torn down and rebuilt three times due to Hearst’s legendarily fickle tastes.
-The finished pool steps 104 feet with an alcove that widens the pool.
-Its depth ranges from 3 and has a capacity of 345,000 gallons.
-This amazing roman pool features an early Greco-Roman temple which was imported from Europe and reconstructed onsite, four Italian bas-reliefs that date to the 1600s, and also an oil burning heating system (that is no longer usable ).
-The pool is embellished with Vermont marble, and the colonnades surrounding it is carved out of the same.
+The completed pool measures 104 feet by 58 feet, with an alcove that widens the pool to 95 feet.
+Its depth ranges from 3 ½ to 10 feet deep, and has a capacity of 345,000 gallons.
+This amazing roman pool features an ancient Greco-Roman temple that was imported from Europe and rebuilt onsite, four Italian bas-reliefs that date to the 1600s, and an oil burning heating system (that is no longer functional).
+The pool is embellished with Vermont marble, and the colonnades surrounding it are carved from the same.

-Tickets to the overall swim started at $1,100.
+Tickets to the general swim started at $1,100.
 There were no shortage of takers on the opportunity to swim in this landmark swimming pool.
-I’m certain they felt the cost was warranted just for the chance to swim in such a glorious piece of American History.
-The Hearst Castle then followed up the overall swim with an after party.
-Tickets to this have been less than $300 but still there were lots of people that while maybe not well heeled enough to fork over $1,100 for a dip, had no qualms about spending some money to lounge around the swimming pool.
+I’m sure that they felt the price was justified just for the chance to swim in such a magnificent piece of American History.
+The Hearst Castle then followed up the general swim with an after party.
+Tickets to that were less than $300 but still there were plenty of folks that while maybe not well heeled enough to fork over $1,100 for a dip, had no qualms about spending some serious cash just to lounge around the pool.